 Future trends and perspectives

 Image annotation is a field in constant evolution, benefiting from technological advances and new innovative approaches.
-Here are some future trends and perspectives to watch out for:
+The use of other materials, such as pre-labeled datasets, annotation instructions, and automation tools, is becoming increasingly important for efficient image annotation workflows.
+Below are some future trends and perspectives to watch out for:

 AI-accelerated annotation